Juicy Tomatoes are elite veggies suited for summer gardens, but backyard critters can feast on your precious harvest on hot days.

 Animals like raccoons, rabbits, voles, and deer are nocturnal feeders.

-Squirrels, chipmunks, skunks, and groundhogs are day intruders that take bites out of multiple Tomatoes and munch the roots.
+Squirrels, chipmunks, skunks, and groundhogs are day intruders who take bites out of ripe fruits and munch the roots.

 How to Treat the Attack of Tomato Eaters?

-- Consider applying a weak blast of salt water to remove the pests and their eggs from the plant.
+- Spray weak blasts of dilute salt water to remove the pests and their eggs.

 - Trim the bitten parts and toss away the infected or rotten fruits.